ekbann/chromebook-basilisk2-sdl2/README.md

 Logout from root (SHIFT+ALT+E) and log back in as your normal user.
 Go thru the normal i3 config creation and modifier key assignment (ALT).
 Now run BasiliskII directly without needing to open an xterm: press ALT+D to launch "dmenu" and type "BasiliskII" followed by ENTER.

+For your web-browsing and e-mail needs run "google-chrome" on your non-root account outside of BasiliskII (unfortunately).
+In exchange, you get 100% surfing experience with amazing speed.

 Enjoy!

 You can change the screen resolution by editing the .basilisk_ii_prefs and change the "screen" parameter.
 For some serious work, you can try the following for fullscreen maximum resolution and colors: